Learn

 It’s no secret that junior year of high school is an important one academically for students who are hoping to get into college.

 It’s also the year before most families and students are overwhelmed with applications and figuring out financial aid.
-To help plan ahead, PFC 101 member Shannon G. reached out to parents of high school seniors for advice.
+To help plan, PFC 101 member Shannon G. reached out to parents of high school seniors for advice.
 She asked what other families accomplished during junior year that made the senior application process easier.
 Here are some of their answers:

 Ask for Recommendations